-KEMI Strategic Plan 2023/24 - 2027/28 was prepared through a consultative process with key stakeholders.
+KEMI Strategic Plan 2023/24 - 2027/28 was prepared through a consultative process with the support of key stakeholders.
 It builds on previous successes and addresses the challenges experienced while implementing the fourth cycle Strategic Plan (2018 - 2022) whose implementation ended in December 2022.
-The fifth cycle its legal mandate from the Legal Notice No.19 of 2010 and plays a key role in Education sector reforms.

-Strategic Plan has been anchored on the Kenya Constitution (2010), the Kenya Vision 2030 fourth Medium staff and institutional managers within the applicable levels of the education sector.
+The fifth cycle Strategic Plan has been anchored on the Kenya Constitution, the Kenya Vision 2030 fourth Medium Term Plan (MTP-IV) and the Bottom up Economic Transformation Agenda (BETA).
+The Institute drives its legal mandate from the Legal Notice No.19 of 2010 and plays a key role in Education sector reforms.
+This plan has been developed with the view of enhancing KEMI's mandate of building capacity for education staff and institutional managers within the applicable levels of the education sector.